open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/agent/api.md

 ## Introduction

-In addition to the out-of-the-box instrumentation, you can extend the Java agent with custom manual instrumentation.
+In addition to the out-of-the-box instrumentation, you can extend the Java agent with custom manual instrumentation using the OpenTelemetry API.
 This allows you to create [spans](/docs/concepts/signals/traces/#spans) and [metrics](/docs/concepts/signals/metrics) for your own code without doing too many code changes.